Kerwood/Ubiquiti-Tools/README.md

 =========================
 This is a Python script to set the inform address on multiple Ubiquiti devices automatically.

-Set the variables `informAddr`, `sshUser` and `sshPass` with with your inform address and SSH cridentials.
+Set the variables, `sshUser` and `sshPass` with your SSH cridentials and fill the `informAddr` array with the IPs of devices you wish to configure.
 The SSH cridentials is your Unifi Controller login and Site password, which is found at "Settings -> Site" near the bottom, "Device Password".
 Put your curser in the password field to reveal it.
 Add your AP's IP addresses to the `clients` list and execute the script.

 ### Requirements
  - Linux OS (Haven't tested it on Windows, but I don't see why it wouldn't work)